Welcome to Rally!

 Where will the registration desk be located?

-You will find Rally registration in the Mile High Ballroom Foyer at the Colorado Convention Center.
-At registration you will receive your registration packet that will contain your name badge and tickets for the special events you have purchased.
+You will find Rally registration on the second floor of the Marriott Hotel, located at 555 Canal Street.
+At registration you will receive your registration packet that will contain your name badge and any tickets for special events you have purchased.

 What are the registration hours?

 Wednesday, September 14 from 2 pm – 6 pm

 Thursday, September 15 from 7 am – 7 pm